Learn how you or your legal professional can repay all or part of your deferred property taxes.

 Phone: 250-356-8121 (Victoria)

 If you call from Vancouver or toll-free, ask to be transferred to 250-356-8121.

-Some deferment loan applications can take several months to process because of the need to gather all the necessary information.
-If your application is received before the property tax due date but is approved after the due date, you won’t be charged late payment penalties.
+Some deferment applications can take several months to process because of the need to gather all the necessary information.
+If your application is received before the property tax due date but is approved after the due date, you won’t be charged a late payment penalty.

-You will be charged late payment penalties if:
+You will be charged a late payment penalty if: